rennanrr/nestjs-shopping-cart-api/README.md

 ## Tech Stack
-- Nest
+- NestJS
 - Typescript
-- Mongoose
+- TypeORM
-- Docker (MongoDB)
+- Docker (PostgreSQL)

 ## Routes:
 You can find the routes on /api